 1. What type of power is required to run the system?

+a.
 The only item on the solvent purifier that requires power is the vacuum pump.
 For 115V systems the vacuum pump requires about 2 amps of power.
 For 220V systems the vacuum pump requires about 1 amp of power.
 A standard wall outlet is typically sufficient for this application.

 2. Does the system need to be grounded?

+a.
 The system is already grounded to the vacuum pump which is then ground to earth ground through the power cord.
 No additional grounding is required.

 3. What type of gas do I need to run the system?

+a.
 You will need inert gas (either nitrogen or argon) to run the solvent purifier.
 This should be high or ultra-high purity gas with less than 10 ppm of oxygen and moisture.

 4. What pressure gas do I need to run the system?